IP-CAM/BKMExpress-extension-for-Opencart-v.3.x/README.md

-# Payfull-Opencart
+# BKMExpress - Opencart3.x
-This is an open-source OpenCart Payfull extension (3.X)
+This is an open-source OpenCart BKMExpress extension (3.X)

 For more info:
-Payfull.com
+BKMExpress.com